Increasing openness to trade

 Growing demand for technical training and professional qualifications

-Technical and vocational training is central to Vietnam’s development plans, to meet the needs of an evolving labour market.
-There is demand particularly in IT, science, technology, engineering and mathematics (STEM) and education technology.
+Technical and vocational training is central to Vietnam’s development plans, and to meet the needs of an evolving labour market, particularly in areas such as IT and STEM subjects.

 -

-Vietnam’s energy market is currently dominated by coal and hydroelectricity, but it is now transitioning towards renewable energy.
-This is creating excellent opportunities for UK businesses specialising in renewable energy.
+Vietnam’s energy market is currently dominated by coal and hydroelectricity, but is transitioning towards renewable energy.
+Vietnam committed to a 2050 net zero target at the COP26 summit.
+This is creating potential opportunities for UK businesses specialising in renewable energy.

 Ambitious energy transition strategy

-With electricity demand projected to continue to rise rapidly, there is increasing need in Vietnam for policy and regulation support, technology, equipment and capacity-building for the renewable energy sector.
-This is creating significant opportunities for UK suppliers.
+Vietnam has pledged to phase out coal power and achieve net zero emissions by 2050.
+With electricity demand projected to continue to rise rapidly, there is increasing need in Vietnam for policy and regulation support, technology, equipment and capacity-building to build a viable renewable energy sector.
+This is creating significant opportunities for UK investors and suppliers.

 Vietnam’s significant geographical advantages include high wind speeds off the south coast, and high solar irradiance.
-The solar power sector is one of the fastest-growing in the region, and the offshore wind sector is similarly set to grow rapidly.
-This will create exciting opportunities for UK firms.
+The solar sector is one of the fastest-growing in the region, and offshore wind is similarly set to grow rapidly, offering exciting opportunities for UK firms with relevant expertise.

 -

 Vietnam has an ambitious programme of infrastructure development, which includes new urban railways and an international airport.
-The country spent 5.7% of its GDP on infrastructure in 2017 (Asian Development Bank, 2017), the highest figure in South East Asia.
+Vietnam currently spends 6 percent of its GDP on infrastructure while other countries in the region spend an average 2.3 percent, making Vietnam the leading country in ASEAN for infrastructure investment (Asian Development Bank, 2021).

 An expanding public transport network

 Plans to develop metro systems in Hanoi and Ho Chi Minh City are in the early stages.
-Initial steps towards building a high-speed North-South railway are expected in 2021.
-This will create opportunities for UK businesses who have products and services in the railway supply chain.
+Initial steps have been taken towards building a high-speed North-South railway.
+This is creating opportunities for UK businesses who have products and services in the railway supply chain.

 Opportunities to participate in regional partnerships